TheCaliforniaCoder/Tic-Tac-Toe/README.md

 ## Challenges

-   The main challenge I faced was understanding how to construct my determine winner function without redundant if/else statements.
+   The main challenge I faced was understanding how to construct my ‘determineWinner’ function without redundant if/else statements.
    The array methods I mentioned above were a life-saver.

    Another challenge I faced was understanding where to place certain code snippets.